usmaanalii/javascript/JavaScript30/analysis.md

 ### Array.prototype.every()

-Checks against the array, and returns `true` if all items meets the condition.
+Checks against the array, and returns `true` if all items meets the condition specified.

 ``` javascript
 const allAdults = people.every(person => (new Date()).getFullYear() - person.year >= 19);